 4 NYDF Assessment Partners.
 (2021).
 Taking stock of national climate action for forests.
-Retrieved from here
+Retrieved from <a href="https://example.com/here-exam

 NBS currently receive USD 154 billion/ year in finance flows.5 This is less than half of the USD 384 billion/year investment in NBS needed by 2025, and only a third of investment needed by 2030.
 Governments provide 83% of this NBS finance, yet will not be able to meet the required jump in finance.
 Private sector investment in NBS, for instance through carbon markets, could fill the gap.
-To complement non-nature-based mitigation actions, cumulative (2022-2050) investment in NBS required to achieve the 1.5°C target in line with the Paris Agreement is at least USD 11 trillion.6
+Cumulative (2022-2050) investment in NBS required to achieve the 1.5°C target in line with the Paris Agreement is at least USD 11 trillion.6